financial aid basics

 During the SAP review, which is conducted every June or weekly thereafter if a FAFSA is received after the initial review, progress is reviewed in several areas.
 Academic disqualification by the university, unit and time limits required to complete a degree, and the total number of units attempted at Northridge compared to the number of units completed at Northridge are all taken into consideration.

-If you do not meet one or more of the standards for each measure, you will not be eligible for further financial aid of any kind.
+If you do not meet one or more of the standards for each measure, you will not be eligible for further financial aid of any kind, including federal loans.
 A notice will be emailed to you detailing the standards that have not been met.
 The notice will include a link to the Appeal Form if you have passed at least 50 percent of the units attempted at Northridge.
 The form will include further instructions.

 Students exceeding 125 percent attempted units of the total units required for their academic program are ineligible for further financial aid.
 Appeals are not accepted.